Douglass Township, Berks County, Pennsylvania: Current Government and School District

 The area is served by the Boyertown Area School District.

-Emergency services are provided by the Douglass Township Police Department, Boyertown Area Fire and Rescue (North Sector), Amity Fire Company and West End Fire Company (South Sector), and Boyertown EMS (North Sector) and Goodwill of Pottstown (South Sector), all of which are dispatched by the Berks County Communications Center.
+Emergency services are provided by the Douglass Township Police Department, Boyertown Area Fire and Rescue (North Sector), Amity Fire Company(South Sector), and Boyertown EMS (North Sector) and Goodwill of Pottstown (South Sector), all of which are dispatched by the Berks County Communications Center.

 Transportation

 As of 2019, there were 47.26 mi of public roads in Douglass Township, of which 14.90 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 32.36 mi were maintained by the township.

 U.S. Route 422 is the most prominent highway serving Douglass Township.
 It follows the Pottstown Expressway along a northwest-southeast alignment across the southern part of the township.
 The only other numbered highway serving the township is Pennsylvania Route 562, which follows Reading Avenue along an east-west alignment across the northern part of the township.